Skip to content

 Practising outside the UK (formerly Overseas Practising)

-For example, a vet who is:
+For example, a veterinary surgeon who is:

 • on maternity leave,